 Implementation (Organisation across the school including EYFS)

 History is taught in blocks throughout the year, so that children achieve depth in their learning.
 Teachers have identified the key knowledge and skills of each topic and consideration has been given to ensure progression across topics throughout each year group across the school (Information can be found in the progression of skills document, on medium term plans and on knowledge organisers).
+Children are taught both substantive and disciplinary knowledge.
 Topics are taught in chronological order from year 3 – year 6 so that children develop a good chronological understanding.
 In KS1 children learn about chronology within a topic starting with themselves and then looking back at the older generations within their families and the local area.
 Planning is informed by and aligned with the national curriculum.
-In addition, staff have access to the plans and resources from Cornerstones and The Historical Association of which the school is a member.
+In addition, staff have access to the plans and resources The Historical Association of which the school is a member.
 Staff will also use the schools progression on skills document.
 Within our knowledge-rich approach each child is supplied with a knowledge organiser of which they can add their own learning to.

 KS1 teaching sequence